hackshackers/hackshackers-hugo/content/blog/2020/09/misinfocon-webinar-police-misinformation.md

 - Newsletter
 ---

 Hello, hacks and hackers!
 Our partners at Misinfocon have [organized a panel](https://misinfocon.com/join-the-misinfocon-webinar-on-police-misinformation-4433dfb3d89c) on how to report on crime without giving in to mis- and disinformation.
-[Register for the webinar](https://lu.ma/policemisinfo) happening on Monday:
+[Register for the webinar](https://lu.ma/policemisinfo) on Monday:

 {{< tweet 1301898563644002304 >}}